 The first time a model with a lucky charm is hit in a battle they roll a D6.
 On a 4+ the hit is discarded and no damage is suffered.
-Owning two or more charms does not confer any extra benefits, the mo does not confer any extra benefits, the model may still only try to discard the first hit.
+Owning two or more charms does not confer any extra benefits, the model may still only try to discard the first hit.